notofonts/noto-docs/src/descriptions/NotoSansNewa.md

-Noto Sans Newa is a unmodulated (“sans serif”) design for texts in the Indic _Newa (Newari)_ script.
+Noto Sans Newa is an unmodulated (“sans serif”) design for texts in the Indic _Newa (Newari)_ script.
 It contains 614 glyphs, 13 OpenType features, and supports 106 characters.